Sabine Flitsch

 Sabine Flitsch is a German organic chemist and chemical biologist who holds a personal chair in Chemical Biology at the University of Manchester School of Chemistry, where she runs an active research glycobiology research group based in the Manchester Interdisciplinary Biocentre.

 Early life and education

-Flitsch was born in Münster, North Rhine-Westphalia and was educated at the University of Münster, where she received a First class Degree and Diploma in Chemistry.
-She subsequently received a Michael Wills scholarship to study for a D.Phil at the University of Oxford, where she worked under the supervision of Sir Jack Edward Baldwin, FRS.
+Flitsch was born in Münster, North Rhine-Westphalia, Germany, and was educated at the University of Münster, where she obtained a first-class degree and diploma in chemistry.
+She subsequently received a Michael Wills Scholarship to pursue doctoral studies at the University of Oxford.
+Her D.Phil. research, supervised by Sir Jack Edward Baldwin, focused on the enzymatic synthesis of new penicillins and was completed in 1985.

 She is the daughter of the noted organic chemist Professor Wilhelm Flitsch.
-Her sister, Mareile Flitsch, is a sinologist, Professor and Director of the Ethnographic Museum of the University of Zurich.
-All three Flitsch family members are alumni of the University of Münster, the institution from which she received her Diploma in 1982.
+Her sister, Mareile Flitsch, is a sinologist, professor, and director of the Ethnographic Museum of the University of Zurich.
+All three members of the Flitsch family are alumni of the University of Münster, from which she received her diploma in 1982.